CarlosDS6/Profile/README.md

 ***

-# The Rest is Under construction at the current moment.
-Please bear with me while I upload each project I have done and write descriptions with how I used the data.
+# The rest of this page is currently under construction at the moment.
+## Please bear with me while I write descriptions for the projects that I decide are worth uploading